Descanonge/tol_colors/docs/source/colorsets.rst

 Matplotlib default colors
 =========================

-The package provides a function to easily set the default colors used by Matplotlib to one of the colorsets.
+This package provides a function to easily set the default colors used by Matplotlib to one of the colorsets.

 .. autofunction:: tol_colors.set_default_colors